The Clinician’s Dilemma: Digital Health and the Hidden Cost of Waiting for Change

 Digital health solutions are routinely promoted as catalysts for safer care, streamlined workflows, and improved patient outcomes.
 Yet for many clinicians, the lived experience is far more complex.
-Instead of enabling better practice, digital systems often constrain it, by locking clinicians into rigid workflows, delaying essential changes, and quietly drifting out of alignment with how care is actually delivered.
+Instead of enabling better practice, digital systems often constrain it by locking clinicians into rigid workflows, delaying essential changes, and quietly drifting out of alignment with how care is actually delivered.

-Over time, this misalignment creates a cascade of consequences: inefficient workarounds, outdated practices embedded in software, erosion of trust in digital vendors, and a growing sense of frustration among clinicians who are expected to deliver modern care using inflexible tools.
-From a clinician’s perspective, this is no longer a minor inconvenience, it is a structural problem that directly impacts care quality, workforce wellbeing, and the sustainability of digital transformation efforts.
+Over time, this misalignment creates a cascade of consequences: inefficient workarounds, outdated practices embedded in software, erosion of trust in digital vendors, and a growing sense of frustration among clinicians who are expected to deliver modern care using inflexible tools

 The Configurability Conundrum